tomsstuff101/heatherCode/README.md

 A rough HTML/CSS clone of [Heather Gems](https://www.heathergems.com/) as an exersise.

-Fonts, colours and design features such as fontawsome CSS close to original to get a reasonable faximale of the real site.
+Fonts, colours and design features such as fontawsome CSS close to original to get a reasonable facsimile of the real site.

 With more time I could have finished off the nav bar and footer details, as well as included media queries for responsive design.